-Supporting the Formulation of Disaster Mitigation and Tsunami Evacuation Plans of Regional Municipal Bodies
+< Supporting the Formulation of Disaster Mitigation and Tsunami Evacuation Plans of Regional Municipal Bodies >

 Tokio Marine & Nichido's endowed research division (Earthquake-induced Tsunami Risk Evaluation Field) established within IRIDeS at Tohoku University in April 2012 has been engaging in research on earthquake and tsunami risk assessment and tsunami evacuation procedures.
 The division provides its research outcomes as basic information for disaster mitigation planning of coastal areas and cooperates in formulating disaster evacuation plans of regional municipal bodies.
-Jointly with IRIDeS, the division also promotes such activities as disseminating information and providing recommendations for raising disaster readiness and mitigation for society as a whole
+Jointly with IRIDeS, the division also promotes such activities as disseminating information and providing recommendations for raising disaster readiness and mitigation for society as a whole.

-Website and Booklets
+■ Website and Booklets

-Building a Society with High Disaster Prevention Awareness - For Tomorrow's Smiles: Disaster Readiness and Mitigation Information Website, and Clear File Folder for Disaster Prevention
+For Tomorrow's Smiles: Disaster Readiness and Mitigation Information Website, and Clear File Folder for Disaster Prevention

-Since March 2013, Tokio Marine & Nichido has been operating the "For Tomorrow's Smiles: Disaster Readiness and Mitigation Information Website" with the aim of contributing to the creation of a secure, safe and sustainable society and providing an opportunity for people to think about disaster readiness and mitigation in their homes.
+Since March 2013, Tokio Marine & Nichido has been operating the "For Tomorrow's Smiles: Disaster Readiness and Mitigation Information Website" with the aim of contributing to the creation of a secure, safe and sustainable society and providing an opportunity for people to think about disaster readiness and mitigation.

-Utilizing knowledge obtained from joint research through industry-academia collaboration with IRIDeS at Tohoku University, this site uses illustrations, comics and games to offer easily understood explanations of the mechanisms behind "earthquakes, tsunamis, typhoons,
+Utilizing knowledge obtained from joint research through industry-academia collaboration with IRIDeS at Tohoku

+University, this site uses illustrations, comics and games to offer easily understood explanations of the mechanisms behind "earthquakes, tsunamis, typhoons, tornadoes, torrential downpours and heavy snowfalls, as well as infectious diseases," along with such other topics in preparing ourselves for disasters.
+Other information to help promote disaster awareness includes a simple and useful tool to calculate the necessary amount of emergency food to be stockpiled at home.